taldatech/ee046211-deep-learning/README.md

     <a href="https://sites.google.com/danielsoudry">Daniel Soudry</a>
   </p>

-Jupyter Notebook tutorials for the Technion's EE 046211 course "Deep Learning"
+Jupyter Notebook tutorials for the Technion's ECE 046211 course "Deep Learning"
 * Animation by <a href="https://medium.com/@gumgumadvertisingblog">GumGum</a>.

 <h4 align="center">